matidzatshepo/airbnb-clone-project/README.md

 - A **Review**:
   - belongs to one **User** and one **Property**

+## 🔧 Feature Breakdown

+The Airbnb Clone project consists of several key features that together form the backbone of the platform.
+Below is a breakdown of the main features:

+### 👤 User Management
+The user management system allows users to register, log in, and manage their profiles.
+It includes functionality for both guests and hosts, providing features like password management and user authentication.

+### 🏡 Property Management
+Hosts can create, update, and delete property listings.
+This feature supports the ability to list essential details like property title, description, price, and availability, helping users browse and book properties.

+### 🗓️ Booking System
+The booking system enables users to book available properties.
+This feature handles the creation, modification, and cancellation of bookings, including check-in and check-out dates.
+It ensures that users can reserve properties according to their needs.

+### 💳 Payment Processing
+This feature handles all payment transactions for bookings.
+It ensures that payments are processed securely and accurately, and helps users complete their bookings by confirming payments through various methods.

+### ✍️ Review System
+The review system allows users to leave reviews and ratings for properties they have stayed at.
+This feature promotes trust and transparency by enabling users to share feedback, helping future guests make informed decisions.

+### 🗃️ Database Optimizations
+To ensure high performance, the database is optimized using indexing and caching strategies.
+These optimizations help improve data retrieval speeds, reduce load times, and ensure smooth user interactions with the system.

 ## 👥 Team Roles

 This project is a collaborative effort involving specialists with distinct responsibilities to ensure development, deployment, and maintenance of a high-quality backend system.